Reviews: A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Do you hate me as much as I love you?

-As for the Raw demo, it is aptly named in that it sounds, well, on the raw side.
-Of the four songs here from Raw, two - “Blow It All Away” and “Bring Me Down” (under the new title “Drop D”) – appear on This Is It.
-The two remaining tracks include the bluesy hard rocker “Is This The Now” and “Burning Love”, a more mid-tempo paced number that highlights a catchy hook in its chorus.
+As for the Raw demo, it is aptly entitled because it sounds, well, on the raw side of things.
+Of its four songs, two - “Blow It All Away” and “Bring Me Down” (under the title “Drop D”) - appear on This Is It.
+The remaining two include bass heavy rocker “Is This The Now” and mid-paced flavorings of the catchy “Burning Love”.
+Both bring the same high quality as the better This Is It material.

 Track Listing: "Blow It All Away" (4:29), "To The Sky" (4:12), "More Than Human" (3:53), "Drop D" (3:34), "Head Lookin’ For A Bullet" 4:06), "Best I Expect To Do" (3:23), "Evil Geniuses" (4:38), "Revolution" (4:46), "Barren River Blues" (1:46), "Microphone" (4:39), "Short Time In The Grave" (3:47), "Universe" (4:59), "White Elephant" (4:22)